AmilaJayamaha/python/README.md

 # python
-these are done with uom dp education coure
+these are done with uom dp education course